This Is America (song): Music video analysis

 The music video was directed by Hiro Murai and released on YouTube simultaneously with Gambino's performance of the song on Saturday Night Live.
-The video received about 12.9 million views in 24 hours, and has over 850+ million views as of September 2022.
+The video received about 12.9 million views in 24 hours, and has over 900 million views as of April 2024.
 In an interview with the New York Times, Murai discussed his upcoming season for Atlanta, a show created by and starring Glover.
-He stated, "There's sort of a world-weariness in both this season and the music video.
+He stated: "There's sort of a world-weariness in both this season and the music video.
 They're both reactions to what's happening in the world."

 The video contains many scenes involving violence.
 It starts off with a shirtless Gambino dancing through a warehouse, interacting with a series of chaotic scenes.
 According to Murai, the video was inspired by the films Mother! and City of God.
 Prettyman states "The video tests us, taunting us to keep pace as we try to decode every gesture and calculation".
 Choreographed by Sherrie Silver, Gambino and his entourage of young dancers perform several viral dance moves including the South African Gwara gwara and "Shoot" popularized by BlocBoy JB, who is one of the ad-lib contributors on the song.
 Gambino's dancing is contrasted against moments of violence.
 Only 53 seconds into the video, Gambino shoots a man in the back of the head with a handgun, while assuming a comical stance similar to a Jim Crow caricature.
-The first person depicted as being shot in the video, a guitarist who had been accompanying Gambino's singing up to that point, was musician Calvin the Second, but was initially mistaken by many viewers to be the father of 17-year-old gun violence victim Trayvon Martin.
+The first person depicted as being shot in the video, a guitarist who had been accompanying Gambino's singing up to that point, was musician Calvin the Second.
 This first shooting also marks a transition in the music, from an African "folk-inspired melody" to "dark, pulsing trap".
+At a later point, Childish Gambino uses a Kalashnikov patterned automatic weapon to gun down a church choir.